Background pattern

 Use in children

-• Your doctor will decide on the correct dose (number of tablets) based on the child's weight and height.
+• For children, your doctor will decide the correct dose (number of tablets) based on the child's weight and height.

 • Kaletra tablets can be taken with or without food.

-Kaletra is also available in 100 mg/25 mg film-coated tablets.
+Kaletra is also available as 100 mg/25 mg film-coated tablets.
 Kaletra oral solution is available for patients who cannot take tablets.

 If you or your child take more Kaletra than you should

-• If you realize you have taken more Kaletra than indicated, inform your doctor immediately.
+• If you realize you have taken more Kaletra than you should, inform your doctor immediately.

 • If you cannot contact your doctor, go to the hospital.